blackmarkt/Udacity-ML/capstone_proposal_template.md

 <img src="images/5050coin.jpg" width="300"/>

-Following the coin flip bar models will be ranked according to their the evaluation criteria outlined below.
+A Naive Bayes Predictor model will be used to set the benchmark.
+A Naive predictor(6) is simply used to show what a base model without any intelligence would look like.

 ### Evaluation Metrics